-Within 5 minutes, I went right through the $100 and pulled out another $60.
-I kept convincing myself that the machine somehow knew how much I had invested and thus, HAD to eventually reward me.
+Within five minutes, I went right through the $100 and pulled out another $60.
+I kept convincing myself that the machine somehow knew how much I had invested and thus, had to eventually reward me.

 Every now and then, it would pay out $15 or $20, which would keep my hope afloat just enough to hit that “max bet” button again.
 If the machine hadn’t paid me anything after a few spins, I’d lower my bet to try to get its attention.
 It didn’t help that I kept hearing noises all around me of jackpots being won.

 All in all, I lost $360.
 It makes me sick to even type that out.
-Not because I lost what I think is a good chunk of change, but because I didn’t even enjoy the time I was playing.
-It’s like I paid $360 to enroll myself in emotional warfare.
+Not because I lost what I think is a lot of money, but because I didn’t even enjoy the time I was playing.
+It’s like I paid $360 to torture myself.

 Where was the emotional investment in all of this?

-When you’re faced with that level of mortal combat, self-inflicted mind f*ckery, the only form of pacification is further investment.
+When you’re faced with that level of self-inflicted mind f*ckery, the only form of pacification is further investment.
 Folding is not an option.

-I don’t know about you, but the only thing that those examples made me think of were past relationsh*ts and friendsh*ts.
-Same formula (& bs), different components.
+I don’t know about you, but the only thing that those examples made me think of were past relationships and friendships that were toxic.
+Same formula (and bullsh*t), different components.

 How do you know when to make an emotional investment?

-You know that you can make (& keep making) an emotional investment when your investment deepens the relationship on BOTH ends.
+You know that you can make (and keep making) an emotional investment when your investment deepens the relationship on BOTH ends.
 You’re seeing a seamless and consistent return that compliments your investment.

 How do you know when to fold and why is folding so impossible?